Finding the best training and racing shoes for a marathon is highly important. Photo: iRunFar/Eszter Horanyi

 - Midsole – Layer(s) of foam connecting a shoe’s upper to the shoe’s outsole.

-- Toebox – The front of the shoe surrounding the ball of the foot and toes.
+- Toebox – The front area of the shoe surrounding the ball of the foot and toes.

 Super Shoes Versus Traditional Running Shoes

-The common question is, are super shoes effective?
-Yes.
+The common question is: Are super shoes effective?
+The answer is yes.
 This has been proven since super shoes first appeared at the 2016 Olympics.
-However, are super shoes the best marathon shoes for you?
-This is a more complex topic.
+However, whether super shoes are the best marathon shoes for you is a more complex topic.
 The short answer is that super shoes can help you achieve new bests if you have an efficient gait.
 If you have instabilities or inefficiencies, super shoes can lead to injuries.
 For a deep dive into super shoes, check out this video from author and running expert Jay Dicharry, MPT, SCS, who has worked with dozens of Olympians and elite athletes.

 The bottom line is that if you invest in super shoes for a specific race, you’ll also need at least one other pair of traditional running shoes for everyday training.
-And, because super shoes will change how you run, you’ll want to gradually adapt to running in them to reduce the risk of getting hurt.
-Our testers rated the Nike Alphafly 2 as their favorite super shoe and the New Balance FuelCell Rebel v4 as their favorite traditional running shoe for the marathon distance.
+Because super shoes will change how you run, you’ll want to gradually adapt to running in them to reduce the risk of getting hurt.
+Our testers rated the Nike Alphafly 3 as their favorite super shoe and the New Balance FuelCell Rebel v5 as their favorite traditional running shoe for the marathon distance.

 Comfort

 What’s comfortable to an individual runner is a matter of personal preference.
-Some runners like a minimalist “racing flat” type of shoe, while others want as much cushion as possible between their feet and the asphalt.
+Some runners like a minimalist racing-flat type of shoe, while others want as much cushion as possible between their feet and the asphalt.
 Runners who overpronate will want more support, and many neutral runners with an efficient gait thrive in super shoes.
-At the same time, a shoe that locks down the foot securely, provides sufficient support, and doesn’t rub the heel or toes is important for all runners.
-Among the best marathon shoes in this guide, our testers rated Saucony Kinvara Pro as the most comfortable.
-Ultimately, the key with any race-day shoes is to wear them enough during training that you know they’ll feel good through twenty-six miles.
+If you’re an overpronator, where your foot collapses to the inside more than normal, you might want to take a look at our Best Stability Running Shoes guide.
+Ultimately, the key with any race-day shoes is to wear them enough during training that you know they’ll feel good through 26 miles.

 Cushioning

 Soft foam feels plush, like clouds under your feet, which is incredibly comfortable.
 However, if they’re too soft, the shoes can feel mushy, flat, and not responsive.
 On the other hand, firmer foam might feel less plush, but it will often feel more bouncy, snappy, and responsive.
-That said, while some people love a bouncy shoe because it feels springy and energetic, too much bounce can feel unstable.
+That said, while some people love a springy and energetic shoe, too much bounce can feel unstable.

-If you’re unsure what type of foam you like best, starting with a medium-density cushion like the Topo Cyclone 2 is a good idea.
+If you’re unsure what type of foam you like best, starting with a medium-density cushion like that in the Nike Pegasus 41 is a good idea.
 Once you figure out whether you like more bounce or more softness, you can search for shoes with that type of cushioning.
-Alternatively, you can rotate multiple styles — for example, the light and responsive New Balance FuelCell Rebel v4 for workouts and tempo runs and a softer shoe for easy and recovery runs.
+Alternatively, you can rotate through multiple shoes depending on your goals for the day.
+For example, use the light and responsive New Balance FuelCell Rebel v5 for workouts and tempo runs, and a softer shoe for easy and recovery runs.

 Breathability

-Generally, all modern running shoes will be breathable, although some do a better job than others.
+Generally, all modern running shoes are breathable, although some do a better job than others.
 Like other running shoe features, there’s always a tradeoff between breathability, comfort, support, and durability.
 For example, a shoe with an extremely thin, porous, and minimalist upper will be exceptionally breathable and lightweight.
-However, it may not feel supportive or comfortable and won’t last as long as a shoe built with more material in its upper.
+However, it may not feel supportive or comfortable, and it won’t last as long as a shoe built with more material in its upper.

 Weight